oktadev/okta-blog/_source/_posts/2024-09-10-angular-dpop-jwt.md

 We must securely store the keyset within the SPA and prevent an attacker from exfiltrating them.
 If an attacker has the keyset, they can impersonate you and make DPoP-protected calls.
 Fortunately, Okta SDK uses a few different techniques to mitigate keyset hijacking without any extra coding on your part.

 Local and session storage aren't secure enough; this time, we'll rely on [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) storage.
 The typical use case for IndexedDB is storing a large volume of data, but it has some built-in security mechanisms that work well for protecting the keyset.
 The `SubtleCrypto` API supports generating non-exportable keys, preventing browser code from turning the private key into a portable format.
 IndexedDB stores the keys as a `CryptoKeyPairs` object and DB query results return a reference to the object, not the raw key.
-IndexedDB protects the sensitive private key but still works within the `WebCrypto` methods to sign the proof.
+IndexedDB protects sensitive private keys but still works with the `WebCrypto` methods for signing proof.

-You can inspect the keys following the steps:
+You can inspect the keys by following the steps:
  1. Navigate to the **Applications** tab in DevTools
  2. Expand **IndexedDB** under the **Storage** sidenav
  3. Expand **OktaAuthJs** > **DPoPKeys**